 FC Cincinnati’s non-nationally televised games are broadcast in high definition (HD) on WSTR Star64 in the Greater Cincinnati area.

-The partnership between FCC and Star64 is now in its fifth year and not only includes WSTR’s agreement to carry all of FC Cincinnati’s games that are not nationally televised, but also extends the show into a two-and-a-half hour window to accommodate a 30-minute postgame show during each telecast.
+The partnership between FCC and Star64 is now in its sixth year and not only includes WSTR’s agreement to carry all of FC Cincinnati’s games that are not nationally televised, but also extends the show into a two-and-a-half hour window to accommodate a 30-minute postgame show during each telecast.
 Each production is slated to feature angles from at least 10 cameras every show, including goal cameras

 The free stream on fccincinnati.com will complement the over-the-air broadcast coverage provided by WSTR Star 64, and be available throughout the club’s designated regional broadcast territory, which includes Greater Cincinnati, as well as Dayton, eastern Indiana, Lexington and Louisville regions.

 Click here for more information

 Fans outside the Tri-State area can stream all non-nationally televised games through ESPN+.
 The Tri-State area will be blacked out on ESPN+.

 To determine which streaming service you are eligible for click here.